Hemmanuel05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists all local variables and environment variables
+a script that prints a number with two decimal places